futilityMethod/CTFs/OverTheWire/Natas/README.md

 This is another upload form, that directs me to upload a firmware update.
 Let's look at the source code.

 We're back in magical php land.
 The form specifies a max file size of 4096 (bytes?) and names the file the session id.
 On the upload, an instance of a class called Executor is created.

 This class has a private member called signature, which is set to the following: adeafbadbabec0dedabada55ba55d00d

 It checks the file size first.
 If it's not too big, it uploads it to /natas33/upload/ .
 Once that's successful, it attempts to run the "firmware" by using php passthru -- IF the md5 hash of the filename is equal to the signature.

-Ok.
-So I think this is what I need to do.
-First, I need to figure out what will hash to the signature value, and set that as my session id.
-This should get my filename to pass the check.
-Then, it should just be a matter of uploading a script that prints the password file.

-Unfortunately, reversing the md5 hash is going to be a pain.
 Sidenote, adeafbadbabec0dedabada55ba55d00d is "A deaf bad babe coded a badass bass dood".
 Ok then.

 And wait...I was wrong.
 I just looked up the documentation for [php md5_file](https://www.php.net/manual/en/function.md5-file.php) and learned that this function checks the md5 hash of the FILE and not the filename.